Find out what some of our graduates are doing today in pursuing their successful careers.

 Ford FACT graduates also receive a Ford STARS ID, which tracks their training history and can be viewed by employers.
 Students with these IDs will have a track record of learning how to complete the required tasks needed at Ford and Lincoln dealerships!

-The Mercedes-Benz Drive program is manufacturer-paid and is one of UTI’s more competitive specialized training programs.
-Students chosen for the program train at Mercedes-Benz’s facility in Jacksonville, which is about 140 miles from Orlando.
+The MB Drive program is manufacturer-paid and is one of UTI’s more competitive specialized training programs.
+Students chosen for the program train at Mercedes-Benz’s facility in Jacksonville, which is about 140 miles from Orlando.15

-Students spend a significant amount of time in labs learning deductive technical reasoning and gaining hands-on experience.
-This experience helps them develop a better understanding of the technology and skills used at Mercedes-Benz dealerships, where they can even be offered six months of employment after graduation!14
+Students spend a significant amount of time in labs learning deductive technical reasoning and gaining hands-on training.
+This training helps them develop a better understanding of the technology and skills used at Mercedes-Benz dealerships, and MB Drive graduates can earn Mercedes-Benz Systems Technician status after six months of employment at an authorized Mercedes-Benz dealership.!

 Read: What Is a Fleet Mechanic?